 If you have found this interesting, you might like to look at the post Writing tips: 7 ways to improve your manuscript and edit your novel on this site.
 Similarly, you might like to explore the “scenes and sequels” structure designed to ensure that your story makes your reader want to read more!

 You can find all my “writing tips” posts – 42 of them in all – at this link.
 They include how long it takes to write a book.

 Best of all, take a look at how I apply all this stuff myself.
-Please take a look: my most recent books are here (or click on the picture below).
+Please take a look: all my most recent books are here (or click on the picture below).